100% Satisfaction Guaranteed

-Arrests.org places itself as a crime-fighting tool that presents a valuable database of data concerning arrest reports to the public.
-Nevertheless, several components of the website expose the intentions to be more aligned with amusement purposes and revenue from advertisements.
+Arrests.org places itself as a crime-fighting tool for arrest record search that presents a valuable database of data concerning arrest reports to the public, such as criminal records.
+Nevertheless, several websites seem to be openly aligned more with amusements purposes and revenue from advertisements.

-For instance, arrests.org does not have an exact method when it comes to mugshot removals.
-This remains constant even after the offender’s allegations and charges have been dropped or dismissed.
+For instance, on www.arrests.org, the removal process does not have an exact mugshot removal method.
+This remains constant even after the offender’s allegations and charges, including both criminal and civil charges, have been dropped or dismissed.

 90% of our clients’ charges were dropped, dismissed, sealed, and/or expunged.
 You have options, let us help.

-The only data provided on the website in regards to removal options are located on the CONTACT page…it simply states: “Please direct all inquiries to, [email protected]”.
+The only data provided on the website in regards to how to remove yourself from Arrests.org are located on the CONTACT page…it simply states: “Please direct all inquiries to, [email protected].”
 Not much to go off of.

-The webmasters also refuse to claim any responsibility for user posts.
-While having a mugshot online can be detrimental to the overall success of an individual.
-Without posting the outcome this leaves almost everyone having to explain what happened.
-For example, when they apply for a job, loan or are even trying to date online.
+The webmasters also refuse to claim any responsibility for user posts, even though having arrest records or mugshot online can be detrimental to the overall success of an individual.
+So, by not posting the outcome, this leaves almost everyone having to explain what happened.
+For example, when they apply for a job, loan, or are even trying to date online.